opensanctions/site/_content/pairs.md

 ## Using the pairs data

-The data has the following format, with two [entities](/docs/entities/) on each line:
+The data has the following format, with two [entities](/docs/entities/) on each line, and a judgement that states if the two records refer to the same logical item (`positive`) or if they are different logical items (`negative`):

 ```json
 {